Dead Man's Walk

-Dead Man's Walk is a 1995 novel by American writer Larry McMurtry.
+Dead Man's Walk is a 1995 Western novel by American writer Larry McMurtry.
 It is the third book published in the Lonesome Dove series but the first installment in terms of chronology.
 McMurtry wrote a fourth segment to the Lonesome Dove chronicle, Comanche Moon, which describes the events of the central characters' lives between Dead Man's Walk and Lonesome Dove.
 The second novel in the Lonesome Dove series was the 1993 sequel to the original, called Streets of Laredo.
-Dead Man’s Walk was later adapted into a three-part miniseries of the same name, which aired in May, 1996.
+Dead Man's Walk was later adapted into a three-part miniseries of the same name, which aired in May 1996.

 Plot summary

 In 1842, young Texas Rangers Augustus McCrae and Woodrow Call are introduced quickly and brutally to the rangering life on their first expedition, in which they are stalked by the Comanche war chief Buffalo Hump.
 After a narrow escape, the rangers return to civilization, only to quickly join an expedition to capture and annex Santa Fe, part of New Mexico (the part east of the Rio Grande) for Texas.
-The expedition, led by pirate and soldier of fortune, Caleb Cobb, is ultimately a failure; of the 200 initial adventurers, only about 40 survive, falling to starvation, bears, and Indians, only to be swiftly arrested by the Mexican authorities.
+The expedition, led by pirate and soldier of fortune Caleb Cobb, is ultimately a failure; of the 200 initial adventurers, only about 40 survive, falling to starvation, bears and Comanches, only to be swiftly arrested by the Mexican authorities.
 Those survivors are forced to march the Jornada del Muerto ("Dead Man's Walk") to El Paso, and many, Mexican and Texan alike, die along the journey.
 The Texas contingent is reduced to ten persons when the captives panic after they observe cavalry drilling and are slaughtered in a blood lust as they flee.
 At their destination, the ten are forced to gamble for their lives by drawing a bean from a jar - a white bean signals life, a black bean death.
 Call and McCrae are among the five survivors.
-The last Rangers then return to Texas, escorting a Scottish woman and her son, who have also been held captive by the Mexicans, as well as an African woman the Comanches fear as she is thought to be a feared dark woman on a white horse who will ensure the Comanches’ downfall.
+The last Rangers then return to Texas, escorting a Scottish woman and her son, who have also been held captive by the Mexicans, as well as an African woman the Comanches fear as she is thought to be a feared dark woman on a white horse who will ensure the Comanches' downfall.